mpv-player/mpv/DOCS/man/mpv.rst

     be specified. mpv will never attempt to guess whether a filename is actually a network address.
 A protocol prefix is always required.

+    Note that not all prefixes are documented here.
+Undocumented prefixes are either aliases to documented protocols, or are just reidrections to protocols implemented and documented in FFmpeg.

 ``-``
     Play data from stdin.